tnguyen0306/Python-API-What-is-the-Weather-Like/README.md

 ## Hints and Considerations

 * The city data you generate is based on random coordinates as well as different query times.
-As such, your outputs will not be an exact match to the provided starter notebook.
+As such, your outputss will not be an exact match to the provided starter notebook.

 * If you'd like a refresher on the geographic coordinate system, [this site](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/map-projections/about-geographic-coordinate-systems.htm) has great information.